 Girl 7 is also a different take on being superhuman.
 Unlike Warlock, she is strongly driven to succeed at being an ultrahero.
 Her powerset, which consists mostly of increased strength, speed and durability, is the most common one there is, but she is obsessed with pushing herself beyond her limitations.

 Her story, which is a bit more complicated than it appears, is told by an unlikely source: The Prowler, an ultracriminal with the power to become invisible.
 When he saves her life one night, she assumes he is an ultrahero, and their unlikely relationship begins.
 They both have secrets, and the more they learn about each other the more complicated things get, and the more inextricably linked they become.
 Ultimately they will be partners, but it won’t be easy getting there, and they’ll both go through some changes along the way.

 Dei Umbra is an entirely different kettle of fish.
 I intended it to be an homage to manga, and drew it in a manga style.
-It has a number of manga tropes, including teenage heroes with superhuman powers and a couple of instances of fan service (panties!).
+It has a number of manga tropes, including teenage heroes with superhuman powers, and even a couple of instances of traditional fan service.

-Despite the title, it’s fairly lighthearted throughout, but it deals with some dark themes that you might not expect; The tyranny of a Christian theocracy, for instance, with all of the far-right excesses a modern theocracy would have, and some of the other evils that so often come with an entrenched Judaic religion, like brutality, sexism, racism, anti-gay bigotry and sexual abuse of minors.
+Despite the title, it’s fairly lighthearted throughout.
+But it deals with some dark themes that you might not expect; The tyranny of a Christian theocracy, for instance, with all of the far-right excesses a modern theocracy would have, and some of the other evils that, historically, tend to happen when Christianity gains too much power.

 On the lighter side, it’s got super-evolved dinosaurs and cute flying imps.
-It’s a real epic, and unlike my other comics, it’s very close to being finished.
+It’s a real epic, and unlike my other comics, it’s actually finished!